curtismchale/WPTT-Vim-Config/README.md

 My prefered colour scheme set to dark mode and will be the colour for terminal vim and MacVim if you're using it.

+If you're running in iTerm 2 (like me) then you need to download the [Solarized Scheme](https://github.com/altercation/solarized) and then import it.
+Proper directions can be found in the readme [here](https://github.com/altercation/solarized/tree/master/iterm2-colors-solarized).

 ### [Vim LESS](https://github.com/groenewege/vim-less)

 LESS syntax for Vim